openshift/rhc/features/README.md

 These tests can be run against a production or OpenShift Origin instance for verification of basic functionality.
-These tests should be operating system independent and will shell out to execute the 'rhc *' commands to emulate a user as closely as possible.
-These tests exercise both the commandline client and the underlying infrastructure and serve as integration level verification tests for the entire stack.
+These tests should be operating system independent and will shell out to execute the `rhc *` commands to emulate a user as closely as possible.
+These tests exercise both the command-line client and the underlying infrastructure and serve as integration level verification tests for the entire stack.